back to index

 Source geometry

 A digital twin prioritizes spatial recognition over geometric accuracy.
 The person walking through the VR version needs to think "yes, this is the lab I work in."
-That means textures and lighting matter more than millimeter precision on pipe diameters.
+Textures and lighting matter more than millimeter precision on pipe diameters.
 We combined photogrammetry for visual fidelity with simplified CAD geometry for interactive elements.
 The building looks photorealistic, but the equipment you interact with is clean geometry with metadata attached.

 Unity scene construction

+Each facility becomes a Unity scene organized by zone.
+Zones load as separate sections, keeping memory manageable on standalone VR headsets.
 Interactive elements sit on top of the base environment.
 Equipment gets annotated with specs, operational parameters, safety information.
-Tap on a bioreactor and see its capacity, operating temperature range, cleaning protocol.
 These annotations live in a JSON structure stored as dynamicContent on the environment entity.
-The Unity client reads this metadata at load time and attaches interaction handlers to the corresponding objects.

 The scene gets exported as a Unity asset bundle.
 One bundle per target platform: Quest, PC VR, WebGL.
 Same source scene, different compression and quality settings per platform.
-The build pipeline produces all variants from a single Unity project.

 Environment delivery